johanbove/johanbove.github.io/_drafts/experienceswithcanary.markdown

 ## The application (Android only)

 - App was okay for installing the device but has some big problems:
-  - Can't invite extra house members (Erica)
+  - Can't invite extra house members
   - Playing the recorded video clips is terrible.
 Some issues:
     - time stamp does not show seconds.
     - the playhead does not move along the playing of the video clip.